Schedule an Aircraft

 JEFA members, please note that before going on a cross country flight greater than 70NM from KAPA, or any flight into the mountains, you are required to have your cross country approved by either the JEFA Director of Training or the Director of Safety.
 The JEFA board is also requesting that when making a flight reservation in Flight Circle, that you add in the comments section the purpose of the flight, joyride, flight training, local airports, etc.

-Please Note: there is a 2 hour Hobbs minimum per day, on all multi-day X-Country flights.
+IMPORTANT NOTE: There is a 2 hour Hobbs minimum per day, on all multi-day X-Country flights.

 Flying Information and Links